RobotMa/CarND-Traffic-Sign-Classifier-New/writeup_template.md

 As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+I didn't generate or augment the existing data set because the achieved validation accuracy is above 93%.
+But it is known that the neural network can be better trained with a larger training set, which can be obtained by generating more images using various affine transformations.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.